Huntington's Disease Articles

 Popular

-More Huntington's Disease Articles
+More Huntington's Disease articles

-Explore More on Huntington's Disease
+Explore more on Huntington's Disease

-Huntington’s Disease
+Huntington’s disease

-Huntington’s disease includes the following symptoms.
-As stated previously, it affects a person’s cognitive function and impacts psychiatric disorders.
-It also causes their movements to change drastically.
-Symptoms vary among person to person and influence people in different ways.
+Symptoms vary from person to person.
 When a person is dealing with Huntington’s disease, some signs will affect them and their functionality more than others will.
-Some medications can help manage Huntington’s disease, but it is a progressive condition similar to Alzheimer's.
-You can’t prevent the degeneration of nerve cells, and it can severely impact your quality of life and eventually change the way that you function in the world.
+Some medications may be prescribed to manage Huntington’s disease, but it is a progressive condition like Alzheimer's.
+You can’t prevent the degeneration of nerve cells, which can severely impact your quality of life and eventually change how you function.

-- Jerking or writhing in an involuntary way
+- Jerking or writhing involuntarily

 - Muscle rigidity